api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/http-gateways.md

 ### HTTP Signed Data Gateway

 The HTTP signed data gateway is used for production purposes.
-While it is executed exactly as the testing HTTP gateway, its response is signed and does not contain a `rawValue` field.
+While it is executed in a similar way as the HTTP gateway, its response is signed and does not contain a `rawValue` field.
 This gateway is executed by an off-chain code source that may in turn push data to a blockchain.